-\textbf{Knowledge Distillation. } It is a method whereby a smaller model, the student, learns to replicate the performance of a larger, well-performing model, the teacher, without significant performance loss \cite{hinton2015distilling}.
-Recent studies have shown knowledge distillation to be effective in mitigating hallucinations in LLMs.
-McDonald et al. \cite{mcdonald2024reducing} employed knowledge distillation with the Mistral LLM, demonstrating substantial improvements in factual accuracy and significant reductions in hallucination rates on the MMLU benchmark.
+\textbf{Knowledge Distillation.} It is a method by which a smaller model, the student, learns to replicate the performance of a larger, well-performing model, the teacher, without significant performance loss \cite{hinton2015distilling}.
+Recent studies have shown that knowledge distillation is effective in mitigating LLM hallucinations.
+McDonald et al. \cite{mcdonald2024reducing} used knowledge distillation with the Mistral LLM, demonstrating substantial improvements in factual accuracy and significant reductions in hallucination rates on the MMLU benchmark.
 The proposed approach used temperature scaling and intermediate layer matching, which enables a compact student model to emulate a larger teacher model.
 Therefore, the approach ensures more contextually accurate outputs without compromising computational efficiency.
 Similarly, Nguyen et al. \cite{nguyen2025smoothing} proposed a smoothed knowledge distillation method, where soft labels from a teacher model replaced traditional hard labels, to reduce the model's overconfidence and encourage better factual grounding.
 This method was evaluated on summarization benchmarks, such as CNN/Daily Mail and XSUM, and it successfully lowered hallucination rates while maintaining robust performance across general natural language processing tasks.
-Liu et al. \cite{liu2024mind} designed a multi-task learning (MTL) paradigm to distill self-evaluation capabilities from GPT-3.5-turbo into smaller models like T5-base.
-This approach uses few-shot CoT prompts and self-assessment outputs to create rationales and pseudo-labels for training.
-Results across the SVAMP and ANLI datasets demonstrated significant improvements in accuracy.
-Elaraby et al. \cite{elaraby2023halo} introduced HALO, a framework addressing hallucinations in smaller LLMs like BLOOM 7B through HALOCHECK, which is a BlackBox knowledge-free metric for evaluating hallucination severity.
+Liu et al. \cite{liu2024mind} designed a multi-task learning (MTL) paradigm to distill self-evaluation capabilities from the GPT-3.5-turbo into smaller models such as the T5-base.
+This approach uses few-shot CoT prompts and self-assessment output to create rationales and pseudo-labels for training.
+The results in the SVAMP and ANLI datasets demonstrated significant improvements in accuracy.
+Elaraby et al. \cite{elaraby2023halo} introduced HALO, a framework addressing hallucinations in smaller LLMs such as BLOOM 7B through HALOCHECK, which is a BlackBox knowledge-free metric to evaluate hallucination severity.
 HALOCHECK uses entailment-based methods to assess consistency, which outperformed existing metrics in detecting contradictions.
-To mitigate hallucinations, the authors proposed knowledge injection, fine-tuning the model with domain-specific knowledge, and a teacher-student approach where GPT-4 provided detailed guidance selectively triggered by HALOCHECK.
+To mitigate hallucinations, the authors proposed knowledge injection, fine-tuning the model with domain-specific knowledge, and a teacher-student approach in which GPT-4 provided detailed guidance selectively triggered by HALOCHECK.
 These techniques significantly improved factual consistency and reduced hallucinations, demonstrating HALO's effectiveness in enhancing weak LLMs' reliability in domain-specific tasks.